PavelLaptev/community-group/technical-reports/format/design-token.md

 Name and value are both **required**.

-Token names are case-sensitive, so the following example with 2 tokens in the same group whose names only differ in case is valid:
+Token names are case-sensitive, so the following example with 2 tokens in the same group whose names only differ in case is valid: sdf

 <aside class="example">